syncfusion-content/fileformat-docs/File-Formats/PDF-to-image/Referring-PDFium.md

 ## How to run PDFium in a restricted access environment

-If there is any access restriction applied to the application output folder, then the Syncfusion&reg; Pdf To Image Converter cannot able to extract and consume the PDFium engine.
+If there is any access restriction applied to the application output folder, then the Syncfusion<sup>&reg;</sup>; Pdf To Image Converter cannot able to extract and consume the PDFium engine.

 In that situation, you need to add the following steps to consume the PDFium.